-When your child comes into contact with one or more of these triggers, the muscles in the airways tighten up and the lining swells causing the airways to become narrow.
-Sticky mucus (phlegm) may also be produced.
+When your child comes into contact with one or more of these triggers, the muscles in the airways

-e produced. to become narrow.
-Sticky mucus (pniegm) may
+• n up and the lining swells causing the airways are produced. to become narrow.
+Sticky mucus (phlegm) may

 Sym ptoms of Asthma Known Trigger Factors

 • Cough

 • Wheeze

 • Shortness of breath

 • Chest tightness

-(Ple /your child has been reviewed lease by any previous management plans you have Treatment is:
+You/your child has been reviewed by

 Relie ever (usually Blue)